 There are some tools needed to make a great pizza at home.

-First of all, an oven that can heat very warm is great, because you get the most authentic result.
-A wood fired stone oven gets all the way up to 500°C/932°F.
+First of all, an oven that can heat very hot is great because you get the most authentic result.
+A wood-fired stone oven gets all the way up to 500°C/932°F.

-To help yourself getting perfect pizza, you’ll also need these items:
+To help yourself get the perfect pizza, you’ll also need these items: